Lawyers Handling Missed Heart Attack Diagnosis

 Failure to Diagnose Heart Attack -- Causes And Complications

 Primary care physicians can run into trouble with the diagnosis and treatment of heart disease in cases where there is no prior history or symptoms of cardiac problems and the patient is young or fit enough that the risk of heart attack is not obvious.
 In these situations, a family history of heart disease, the effects of recent stress or high cholesterol levels can be easy to overlook.

 General practitioners, emergency room doctors and primary care physicians should never commit the following errors:

 - Fail to read and understand the results of an EKG

 - Prescribe medication without considering the effect on cardiovascular performance

 Aggressive testing and treatment of heart disease can halt and even reverse the conditions that can lead to heart attack, but a physician's negligent failure to diagnose and understand the risk factors can render useless even the most advanced diagnostic and therapeutic techniques.

 At Biancheria & Maliver P.C., we have the legal experience and medical understanding necessary to develop the case for liability against the negligent doctor.
-For a free consultation about your right to damages in cases involving a failure to diagnose heart disease or the risk of heart attack, contact a Pennsylvania medical malpractice attorney at our downtown Pittsburgh office by calling 412-567-5433 or toll free 866-683-6559 today.
+For a free consultation about your right to damages in cases involving a failure to diagnose heart disease or the risk of heart attack, contact our downtown Pittsburgh office by calling 412-567-5433 or toll free 866-683-6559 today.